mpeterson2/turbo-wookie/readme.md

 The three parts are:

 1. [MPD](http://www.musicpd.org/) (Music Player Daemon).
 It acts as both our stream and library.
-2. Our [backend server](https://github.com/turbowookie/turbo-wookie/tree/master/backend).
-It's written in [Go](http://golang.org), and is where we actually tell MPD to do things.
+2. Our [backend server](github.com/mpeterson2/turbo-wookie/tree/master/backend).
+Where we actually tell MPD to do things.
-3. Our [frontend](https://github.com/turbowookie/turbo-wookie/tree/master/frontend/turbo_wookie).
-It's written in [Dart](http://dartlang.org) and is where the stream is played, and where users ask for the stream to be manipulated.
+3. Our [frontend](github.com/mpeterson2/turbo-wookie/tree/master/frontend).
+Where the stream is played, and where users ask for the stream to be manipulated.
 It also shows the library.
 We think it's kinda pretty.

 Thus far, running Turbo Wookie been tested on Linux (Ubuntu and Arch) and Windows.
 Presumably it'll run on OS X, we just don't have any team members running OS X.